microsoft/evodiff/README.md

 To explicitly leverage evolutionary information, we design and train EvoDiff-MSA models using the MSA Transformer architecture on the OpenFold dataset.
 To do so, we subsample MSAs to a length of 512 residues per sequence and a depth of 64 sequences, either by randomly sampling the sequences (“Random”) or by greedily maximizing for sequence diversity (“Max”).

-To unconditionally generate an entire MSA, run the following script:
+It is possible to unconditionally generate an entire MSA, using the following script:

 ```
 python evodiff/generate-msa.py --model-type msa_oa_dm_maxsub --batch-size 1 --n-sequences 64 --n-sequences 256 --subsampling MaxHamming
 ```

-The default model type is `msa_oa_dm_maxsub`, and the other available model types are:
+The default model type is `msa_oa_dm_maxsub`, and the other available evodiff models are:
 * ` msa_oa_dm_randsub `
-* ` esm_msa_1b `
 * ` msa_d3pm_blosum_maxsub `
 * ` msa_d3pm_blosum_randsub `
 * ` msa_d3pm_uniform_maxsub `